-During the three-year reporting period from July 2011 to June 30, 2013 approximately 4,047 water system projects for new and expanding public water systems were reviewed and approved under EPD's regulatory authority, which includes the delegated authority.
-The approved projects included, but were not limited to, the design and construction of new water source facilities (intakes, wells, and purchased water connections), water treatment plants (surface water and ground water facilities), finished water storage tanks, pumping facilities, water plant sludge/waste handling and disposal facilities, and water main additions and extensions to existing water distribution systems.
-EPD environmental engineers also conducted inspections of public water systems, including those under construction, to help ensure these systems have adequate technical capacity.
+During the period from July 1, 2013 to June 30, 2016, a total of 2,986 water system projects for new and expanding public water systems were reviewed and approved under EPD's regulatory authority, which includes the delegation of authority program.
+The projects included, but were not limited to, the design and construction of new water source facilities (intakes, wells, and purchased water connections), water treatment plants (surface water and ground water facilities), finished water storage tanks, pumping facilities, water plant sludge/waste handling and disposal facilities, and water main additions and extensions to existing water distribution systems.